-Amazon Fire Tablet 7 vs Fire Tablet Kids Edition: Which should I buy?
+Amazon Fire Tablet 7 vs. Fire Tablet Kids Edition: Which should I buy?

 So which should I buy?

 If you're purely buying a tablet for your kids, spend the extra and get the Kids Edition.
 It's worth the investment, not least for that worry-free two-year warranty.
-But it's a single purchase that comes 100% child-equipped, with that tough as hell case and the included subscription to the kids content.
+But it's a single purchase that comes 100% child-equipped, with that tough as hell case and the included 1-year subscription to kids content.
+And if you can stretch to the extra for the Fire 8, that's the one to get.
+It's well worth the extra $30.

 You can provide the same experience by buying a regular Fire Tablet at $50.
 But you should probably only get one of those if you're going to be buying for an older child/teenager or it's going to be used by yourself a decent amount of the time.
 If that sounds more like your scenario, then this option is for you.
 Buy a more grown-up case and slap in a microSD card and use it like a grown-up would!